Skip to Content

 DISTRICT OF COLUMBIA

-For example, a single mother of three in District of Columbia with no income may receive about $803 in cash aid, $785 in food benefits, and $1,800 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in District of Columbia with no income may receive up to $803 in cash assistance, $785 in food benefits, and $1,800 in utility support, along with child care assistance and Medicaid coverage.

 CASH$803